Bhagvati-Gaikwad/mern-auth-rbac-task-manager/README.md

 The project uses a modular structure so new resources can be added as separate models, controllers, routes, and validators.
 For production, use managed MongoDB, Redis caching for frequent reads, centralized logging, Docker-based deployment, horizontal scaling behind a load balancer, refresh tokens with rotation, and separate services for auth, notifications, and analytics once traffic grows.

-## Submission Checklist

-- Push this repository to GitHub.
-- Add screenshots or a short demo video if possible.
-- Include the Swagger docs URL in the README.
-- Submit the GitHub link through the Google Form.